Chasm Network

 Running a Dispute Scout instance is computationally intensive, particularly in terms of inference requirements.
 To manage costs effectively, users should consider the following:

-1. Local Hardware Option: Ideally, users should use Ollama to run the Dispute Scout on their own hardware.
+1. Local Hardware Option: Ideally, users should use to run the Dispute Scout on their own hardware.
 This approach helps prevent inference costs from accumulating rapidly.

 2. Cost Monitoring: If using cloud-based solutions such as Openrouter or Groq, regularly monitor your usage and associated costs to avoid unexpected expenses.